Menu

 Is the Applicant Information Session mandatory?

 No, it is completely optional.
-The last info session was held virtually on September 19th, 2023.
-Listen to the recording
+An info session was held virtually on September 24th, 2024 at 10am.
+Recording is here.

 We currently do not have a 501(c)(3) determination letter and are going through the process of obtaining a 501(c)(3) designation; however, we are a program sponsored by a 501(c)(3) organization and we are using them as our fiscal partner.
 Do we qualify?